-If you've ever developed anything for OpenText Content Server then you will know how manual and time-intensive tasks such as testing, exporting, importing, re-linking and updating can be.
-Workflow, Forms and WebReports applications all rely on multiple inter-connected objects, and moving them between different Content Server environments often adds a burden on developers who would rather channel their time into more productive tasks.
+If you've ever developed anything for OpenText Content Suite then you will know how manual and time-intensive tasks such as testing, exporting, importing, re-linking and updating can be.
+Workflow, Forms and WebReports applications all rely on multiple inter-connected objects, and moving them between different Content Suite environments often adds a burden on developers who would rather channel their time into more productive tasks.

 As Jeff Lang, our CTO explained in a recent webinar

 , this is exactly why we developed GCI PowerTools for Deployments.
-Designed exclusively for Content Server, PowerTools for Deployments automates the transfer of objects between different Content Server environments and eliminates the need for complex and error-prone migration scenarios.
+Designed exclusively for Content Suite, PowerTools for Deployments automates the transfer of objects between different Content Suite environments and eliminates the need for complex and error-prone migration scenarios.

 If you're not already familiar with PowerTools for Deployments, here are five ways you can use it to simplify your next development project.